 - Get involved in National Deaf Awareness Week - Plan awareness-raising assembly on autism and the difficulties this presents - Drama and music for the Respect festival to celebrate diversity - Plan assemblies on cultural events throughout the year, e.g. Chinese New Year, and invite speakers into school - Hold an anti-bullying week - Celebrate Gay Pride/LGBT History Month - Current affairs forum - Celebration of historical events - Increase understanding of different religions by visits to different places of worship - Increase understanding of different cultures through the Youth Cultural Champion Programme or multi-cultural/interfaith events.
-Use of Skin Deep materials www.babcock-education.co.uk/ldp/ema - Visits to local places of worship - Links with countries through twinning - Develop links through Schools Linking network
+Use of Skin Deep materials www.babcock-education.co.uk/ldp/ema

+- Visits to local places of worship

+- Links with countries through twinning

+- Develop links through Schools Linking network

 Equality objective

-Key strategies to address this
+Key strategies to addres ss this

-Action Who?
-When?
-Resources and training How will this be
+Action Who When Resources and How will this

+? ? training needs/costs be monitored?

-needs/costs monitored?
-What are the success
+What are the

+SUCCESS

 criteria?

-1
+1 1